ciarand/phoenix/README.md

 - Installs dotfiles (see the dotfile / shell roles and the [dotfiles][] folder)

-- Installs a full version of Vim (compiling it if necessary)
+- Installs a full version of Vim (compiling it from scratch pretty mcuh all the time)

 - Installs VirtualBox, packer, and vagrant

-- Sets up a working Ruby environment complete with rbenv and 4 or so Rubies
+- Sets up a working Ruby environment complete with rbenv and 3 or so Rubies

 - Sets up a working Go environment (from source) and installs some basic bins